shephardPhoenixBabie/congenial-disco/README.md

-# Angular Crash Course 2021 (Task Tracker App)
+# Angular Experiments(Task Tracker App)

-This is the project from the [YouTube crash course]().
 It includes the Angular ui as well as JSON-server for our mock backend

 ## Usage